Are contributions to a Traditional IRA tax deductible?

-- But if either of you are covered by an employer-sponsored retirement plan, your contributions are deductible only if your Adjusted Gross Income (AGI) is less than $71,000 (single filer) or less than $118,000 for joint filers.
+- But if either of you are covered by an employer-sponsored retirement plan, your contributions are deductible only if your Adjusted Gross Income (AGI) is less than $73,000 (single filer or head of household) or less than $121,000 for joint filers.
 If your income is near these limits, your contributions may be only partially deductible.
 Try our IRA Finder Tool for more information.

 - If you are covered by an employer-sponsored retirement plan and your AGI is above these limits, you can still contribute to a Traditional IRA, but your contributions will not be deductible.

 - Yes.
 Contributions to a Traditional IRA are not allowed after age 70½.